-An interesting consequence is that you can certainly move between data types (not just policies for handling NoData) by way of interpretAs but that, because the original metadata is not accurate, the default, naive conversion (\. toInt,\.toFloat, etc.) must be depended upon.
+An interesting consequence is that you can certainly move between data types (not just policies for handling NoData) by way of interpretAs but that, because the original metadata is not accurate, the default, naive conversion (. toInt,.toFloat, etc.) must be depended upon.

-''' / getRaw is a method that allows us to see the values regardless of if, semantically, they are properly treated as non-data.
-We use it here simply to expose the mechanics of the transformation 'under the hood' / val myData = Array(42, 2, 3, 4) val tileBefore = IntArrayTile(myData, 2, 2, IntUserDefinedNoDataValue(42)) / While the value in (0, 0) is NoData, it is now 1 instead of 42 (which matches our new CellType's expectations) / val converted = tileBefore.convert(IntUserDefinedNoData(1)) assert(converted.getRaw.get(0, 0) != converted.get(0, 0)) / Here, the first value is still 42.
+''' / Here, the first value is still 42.
 But because the NoData value is now 1, the first value is no longer treated as NoData (which matches our new CellType's expectations) / val interpreted = tileBefore.interpretAs(IntUserDefinedNoData(1)) assert(interpreted.getRaw.get(0, 0) == interpreted.get(0, 0)) '''